What is Customer Acquisition? The Marketer’s Guide

 Behavioral analysis allows you to read the “digital body language” of your website visitors.
 Using behavioral analytics tools, see beyond page views to uncover how visitors are actually behaving on your pages.
 You can see where they’re clicking, how far they’re scrolling, where their attention is focused, why they encounter any friction, and where they abandon ship.

-This data allows you to identify underperforming pages and then make key changes for a better customer experience.
-You can see if your messaging isn’t connecting with customers and where your funnel has holes in it.
+This data allows you to identify underperforming pages and then make key changes for a better digital customer experience.
+You can see if your messaging isn’t connecting with customers and identify holes in your content marketing funnel.
 You can also add in behavior-specific CTAs that trigger only if a person takes specific actions.

 The only way to know if your customer acquisition efforts are succeeding is to carefully measure them.